Upabjojr/sympy/docs/tutorial/basics.rst

 mathematical properties on ``x`` are assumed.
 This is where assumptions system come into play.

-Assumptions are set on :class:`~diofant.core.symbol.Symbol` objects when they are created.
+Assumptions are set on :class:`~sympy.core.symbol.Symbol` objects when they are created.
 For instance, we can create a symbol that is assumed to be positive.